skadistats/clarity-examples/README.md

 ### Logging

 Clarity uses the logback-library for logging.
-You can enable logging for certain packets by changing `src/main/resources/logback.xml`.
-Changing the log-level to *debug* will output parsed data for almost all handlers, while putting the level to *trace* will output the raw content of the protobuf messages a handler is assigned to.
+You can enable logging for certain packages by changing `src/main/resources/logback.xml`.

 ## Examples